hackkosice/new-web/content/hk20/winners.md

       - name : "Aaron"
         image : images/institutions/mlhsquared.png
         location : "Major League Hacking"
         content : “I have attended more than 50 hackathons worldwide and Hack Kosice is among the best events I have been to.
-Despite it being the first edition of Hack Kosice, the event felt really well put together and the production quality was absolutely top notch.”
+Despite it being the edition of Hack Kosice, the event felt really well put together and the production quality was absolutely top notch.”
       - name : "Mediworx - software solutions a.s."
         image : images/institutions/mediworxsquared.jpg
         location : "Platinum sponsor"